 The formulating and optimisation of mathematical models.
 The development of decision rules.
-Some techniques of operations research such as mathematical programming, queueing theory, inventory models, replace-ment and reliability models, and simulation will be introduced.
+Some techniques of operations research such as mathematical programming, queueing theory, inventory models, replacement and reliability models, and simulation will be introduced.
 These techniques will be applied to situations drawn from industrial fields, e.g. production planning and inventory control.
 Practical problems of data collection, problem formulation and analysis will be included.

 Hillier, F. S. & Lieberman, G. J. Introduction to Operations Research.
 Holden-Day, 1967.
-Houlden, B. T. ed.
-Some Techniques of Operational Research.
-E.U.P., 1962.